mircealungu/mircea/thoughtstream.md

 dec 20

-discomfort is good for you. comfort is bad. discomfort makes you stronger, and helps you *feel* like life is longer. you want time to pass slower: stay the last 15min in the sauna; do the last 10 pushups. equally, what's easy is bad: eating cake, scrolling. unless it's relationships. then, it should be easy. if it's hard is wrong.
+discomfort is good for you.
+And comfort, or at least too much, is bad.

+discomfort makes you stronger, and helps you *feel* like life is longer. you want time to pass slower: stay the last 15min in the sauna; do the last 10 pushups. equally, what's easy is bad: eating cake, scrolling. unless it's relationships. then, it should be easy. if it's hard is wrong.

 dec 16